nemethviktor/GeoTagNinja/readme.md

 ## Things to Note, Usage and Testing

+- v0.6.8361 [20221122]+: There is now a hold when the user enters a folder - it is kept on until the folder completes load.
+This is a bit annoying perhaps but is needed because otherwise people can start issuing write-commands before the read-process finishes and that can result in files being written the wrong info.
 - This is mentioned in Known Issues briefly but just to reiterate: if you have issues with file data not showing please try renaming/moving your files to a "simple" folder like "C:\temp" and make sure your file names don't contain umlauts, special characters and anything "odd".
 This is a limitation of exifTool.
 - GPX/Track File Import is very experimental atm.
 Do report bugs please.
 This functionality is based on [this](https://exiftool.org/geotag.html) exifTool feature so please read as to what it can and can't do (mostly re: file types etc.).
 - This isn't GeoSetter and I'm not the guy that wrote it and I don't have access to the source code of it.
 GeoSetter (I think) used DCRAW/libRAW to read RAW files.
 The advantage of that is there are native libraries for C# that hook DCRAW and it's fast AF.
 The disadvantage is that it has a comparatively limited range of file support, e.g. CR3s aren't supported and neither are some others.
 GTN uses exifTool for everything, which supports a lot more extensions but it has to be called externally each time the user interacts with a file or folder.
 The most visible disadvantage of this is that it takes a second (or two or three or five) to load up exifTool and the app may appear non-responsive when entering a folder.